LNXSeus/Advancely/README.md

 * **Multi-Stage Goals**: Create long-term objectives that combine several smaller steps.
 A single goal can require you to first achieve an advancement, then reach a certain statistic, then an unlock (from the 25w14craftmine) and lastly complete another advancement in sequence.

-* **Custom Counters with Hotkeys**: For goals that can't be automatically tracked (like counting amount of structures visited or finding specific items), you can create custom counters.
+* **Custom Counters with Hotkeys and Manual Tracking**: For goals that can't be automatically tracked (like counting amount of structures visited or finding specific items), you can create custom counters or check them off manually.
 Set a target value in your template and use configurable hotkeys to increment or decrement the count.
 List of hotkeys can be found [here](https://pastebin.com/vPKgWAen).
 All progress is saved automatically back into `settings.json`.

-* **Shared Criteria Detection**: For clarity, if a single advancement criterion (e.g., "kill a wither skeleton") is part of multiple parent advancements, the UI is designed to overlay the parent advancement's icon on that criterion.
-This helps you distinguish which goal you are making progress towards.

 ## Customization